10 Best Antioxidant Supplements of 2023

 Vitamin E supplementation has also been found to lower oxidative stress but only when the supplement is taken over a longer period of time and a high dose is taken (Source).
 This study showed that a dose of between 1,600 and 3,200IU daily for 16 weeks was effective in reducing oxidative stress.

-Yes, we are referring to H2, the smallest molecule on planet Earth.
-A relatively new comer in the field of regenerative medicine, molecular hydrogen is gaining popularity.
+Yes, we are referring to H2, which is the smallest molecule in the universe.
+Molecular hydrogen is a relatively recent addition to the wellness space, and it is rapidly gaining popularity.

 The publication of a landmark study in 2007, reported in a reputable journal (Nature Medicine) by a team in Japan, discovered that inhaled hydrogen gas could act as an antioxidant and protect the brain from free radicals.
 This sparked the interest in its potential health benefits worldwide and led to many published and on-going clinical research.